brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/golden_path_faded.jpg"}
 ## The Golden Path; a shopping list

-- Pipeline
+- A visual Pipeline
-- Secrets & environment variables
+- Managed secrets & environment variables
 - Hardened base images
 - Monitoring with metrics & logging
+- Support

 ::: notes
-- Pipeline; Build, Test, Audit, Deploy
+- A visual Pipeline
-- Injection of automatically rotated secrets and appropriate env variables
+- Managed secrets & environment variables
-- Hardened, and up to date base images to build upon.
+- Hardened base images
-- Monitoring and logging included by convention
+- Monitoring with metrics & logging
+- Support
 - Stray from the path at will, but you must get back on your own.
 :::